-Some come to university with a specific career path in mind, whereas for others university can provide direction on what they want to do in life.
-Rosie is in the latter: she has skills and ambitions, but was undecided in what would be the best way to amply them.
-With a passion for the written word and impressed by the calibre of the linguistic academics, Rosie chose to study English Language and Literature at the University of Central Lancashire (UCLan).
+Some people choose the University of Central Lancashire with a specific career path in mind, whereas for others the University can provide direction on what they want to do in life.
+Rosie had skills and ambition but did not know which career she wanted to apply her skillset to.
+With a passion for the written word and impressed by the quality of the linguistic academics, Rosie chose to study BA (Hons) English Language and Literature.

-“I deliberately chose a degree with a broad subject matter as I wasn’t sure of my career path post university but I always knew I was going to do a master’s,” Rosie says.
+Reflecting on her degree choice, Rosie said: “I deliberately chose a degree with a broad subject matter as I wasn’t sure of my career path post university, but I always knew I was going to do a master’s.”

-Whilst at UCLan, Rosie also developed an interest in communications, and continued her development by studying a master's degree in Publishing, graduating in 2014.
-She then got an internship back with UCLan in the Press Office and events teams, before being successful in getting a permanent Events Assistant role at the University.
+During her time at the University, Rosie developed an interest in communications, and continued her development by studying a master's in Publishing, graduating in 2014.
+She secured an internship at UCLan in the External Relations team, before being successful in getting a permanent Events Assistant role at the University.

-After working around two and a half years at the UCLan Rosie moved on to The Write Angle - a marketing and PR agency where she is Account Executive.
+After working around two and a half years at UCLan, Rosie moved on to The Write Angle, a marketing and PR agency in Buckshaw Village where she worked as an Account Executive.

-When asked for any final words of wisdom, Rosie says: “Take your time thinking about what you would like to study, but that doesn’t mean that what you study at university will be directly related to doing what you love in your career – it’s building the skills that matter.”
+When asked what advice she would give to future students, Rosie said: “Take your time thinking about what you would like to study, but that doesn’t mean that what you study at University will be directly related to doing what you love in your career, it’s building the skills that matter.”